 Geiger counters, also referred to a Geiger-Müeller detectors, are survey detectors used to determine the presence of radiation and abundance of radiation.
-Geiger counters produce readings of count rate, counts per second, or integrated number of counts.
+Geiger counters produce readings of count rate or integrated number of counts.
 Readings can be converted to units of exposure (Roentgen) in the presence of a photon source.

 - Detect presence and relative abundance of radiation